Health & Safety

 WARM WEATHER RUNNING ADVICE

 The B.A.A. advises all athletes to take some very basic steps to ensure your safety while running during warm or hot days.
+Hot and humid days are not the time to over-push for a personal best.
+Slow down and stay safe.

 2. Keep in mind that the harder you work/run, the more heat your body will produce.
 If you are starting to feel the effects of the heat, slow down, stop if needed, and rest.
 Listen to your body!